 When a proxy is properly executed and returned, the shares it represents will be voted at the meeting as directed.
-If no specification is indicated, the shares will be voted (1) "for" the election of the nominees for director set forth in this proxy statement and (2) as the persons specified in the proxy deem advisable on any such other matters as may come before the meeting.
+If no specification is indicated, the shares will be voted (1) "for" the election of the nominees for directors set forth in this proxy statement; (2) to ratify the appointment of KPMG LLP, an independent public accounting firm, as the independent auditor of our company for the year ending June 27, 2009; and (3) as the persons specified in the proxy deem advisable on any such other matters as may come before the meeting.